alvarogarcia7/invoice-renamer/README.md

 ## Purpose

-Note: I use this script to rename invoices, to a very particular format:
+Note: I use this script to rename invoices, to a my very own particular format.

 ## Running it